calebpower/mc-eco-engine/README.md

 This project is in no way, shape, or form associated with or explicitly sanctioned by either Microsoft or Mojang.

-# Installation
+# Installation and Usage

-Installation instructions to be provided at a later date.

-# Execution

-Execution instructions to be provided at a later date.
+Check out the [wiki](https://github.com/calebpower/mc-eco-engine/wiki) to learn how to install, configure, and otherwise use this software.

 # License and Copyright